Winter Solstice celebrations: a.k.a.

 due to the earth's tilt on its axis, the daytime hours are at a minimum in the

-Northern hemisphere, and night time is at a maximum.
+Northern hemisphere, and nighttime hours are at a maximum.

 In the southern